stripe/stripe-android/README.md

 **SCA-Ready**: The SDK automatically performs native [3D Secure authentication](https://stripe.com/docs/payments/3d-secure) to comply with [Strong Customer Authentication](https://stripe.com/docs/strong-customer-authentication) regulation in Europe.

 **Native UI**: We provide native screens and elements to collect payment.
-For example, [PaymentSheet](https://stripe.com/payments/accept-a-payment?platform=android) is a prebuilt UI that combines all the steps required to pay - collecting payment details, billing details, and confirming the payment  - into a single sheet that displays on top of your app.
+For example, [PaymentSheet](https://stripe.com/payments/accept-a-payment?platform=android) is a prebuilt UI that combines all the steps required to pay - collecting payment details, and confirming the payment  - into a single sheet that displays on top of your app.

 <img src="https://raw.githubusercontent.com/stripe/stripe-android/michelleb/mc-update-readme/assets/payment_sheet_complete.png"/>